How Many National Parks Are There?

 A national historic reserve is an area that has been protected by the National Park Service because of its cultural and historical significance.
 They are often made up of multiple buildings or sites that work together to tell a specific story.
 There are only two national historic reserves in the United States: Ebey’s Landing National Historical Reserve in Washington and City of Rocks National Reserve, Idaho.

-There are 11 locations that fit in the other designations categories and two of the most famous are the National Mall and the White House in Washington, DC.
+There are 11 locations that fit in the other designations categories.
+Two of the most famous are the National Mall and the White House in Washington, DC.

 Conclusion

-So, to answer the question posed in the title, there are currently 63 national parks in the United States, but if you expand the definition to include all of the different types of parks and areas outlined above, the number grows to 423.
+So, to answer the question posed in the title, there are currently 63 national parks in the United States.
+If you expand the definition to include all of the different types of areas outlined above, the number grows to 423.
 No matter how you count it, the United States has an incredible number of beautiful and historically significant places to explore.

 US National Parks List & Map